rnasys/LAMAR/src/UTR3DegPred/ReadMe.md

 `UTR3DegPred/data/deg_2`

 ### 2. Model Fine-Tuning
 Run `finetune.ipynb` to fine-tune LAMAR for mRNA half-life prediction.
+Here, the fine-tuned head contains two linear layers.
+During fine-tuning, the final embedding of [cls] token is input into the fine-tuned head.

 Input Directory: